giulianopz/lfcs/domains/7-bonus-miscellanea/ssh-tunneling.md

 In this configuration, the SSH server acts as a SOCKS proxy, relaying all relevant traffic (including DNS name resolution) through the SSH connection.
 This is particularly useful when the client is on a network with limited access to the internet, for example, due to a VPN filtering your traffic (e.g. music streaming services suc as YouTube).

-For this to happen, the client (e.g., a browser) needs to be SOCKS-aware.
+For this to happen, the client (e.g. a browser) needs to be SOCKS-aware.

 To create a DPF:
 ```